Draco-lang/Language-suggestions/Specification/ControlFlow.md

 ## Return

-Return is an expression that evaluates to the `never` type.
+Return is an expression that evaluates to the `unreachable` type.

 ### Syntax